MCSMC/webpage/content/code/_index.md

 weight: 15
 ---

-Markov Chain Monte Carlo can be used in applications to Quantum Field Theories and can provide useful insights into Quantum Gravity through the Holographic principle.
+Markov Chain Monte Carlo (MCMC) can be used in applications to Quantum Field Theories and can provide useful insights into Quantum Gravity through the Holographic principle.

+{{% block info %}}
+This section is a basic introduction to MCMC algorithms.
+More will be added.
+{{% /block %}}